Dorothy Spicer: Career

 Spicer learned to fly in 1929 at the London Aeroplane Club at Stag Lane Aerodrome.
 Here she met Pauline Gower who was studying for her commercial pilot's licence and who became her friend.

 In 1931, they started a business together.
 Gower was licensed to carry passengers for 'hire or reward', and Spicer was qualified as a ground engineer and held an 'A' (private) pilot's licence.
 They hired a plane and later bought a Gypsy Moth for the business, but struggled to make a living so decided to join the Crimson Fleet air circus and later the British Hospitals' air pageant.
 Spicer had joined the Women's Engineering Society (WES) in 1932 in their Aeronautical Section, and is described as Ground Engineer to Miss Gower.
 The WES Journal The Woman Engineer for June 1933 records that Spicer and Gower were 'touring the country with a "circus" which is giving air pageants in two hundred towns this summer in aid of British Hospitals'.

 Mollie Olney, Dorothy Spicer, Mrs Victor Bruce, Amy Johnson, Lady Lillian Shelmerdine, Mrs Pender Chalmers & Jim Mollison at Atlantic Park Southampton in 1932.

-Spicer studied for the 'B' engineer's licence during this time, despite the fact that institutions offering advanced courses were restricted to men.
-She persuaded the manufacturers of the Spartan plane she and Gower flew in the circus to allow her to undertake the necessary practical and theoretical training at their workshops and earned her 'B' licence, becoming the first woman in the world to do so.
-She also held a 'C' (ground engineer) licence, the second British woman to achieve this (her friend and fellow pilot Amy Johnson was the first) and became the first woman to achieve a 'D' licence in 1935.
+Spicer studied for the Ground Engineers' (AME)'B' licence during this time, despite the fact that institutions offering advanced courses were restricted to men.
+She persuaded the manufacturers of the Spartan plane she and Gower flew in the circus to allow her to undertake the necessary practical and theoretical training at their workshops and earned her Ground Engineers' 'B' licence, becoming the first woman in the world to do so.
+She also held a Ground Engineers' 'C' licence, the second British woman to achieve this (her friend and fellow pilot Amy Johnson was the first) and became the first woman to achieve a Ground Engineers' 'D' licence in 1935.